Roland-P/Network-Security/Brute-Force.md

 Set up SSH on Windows 10
 Perform a Brute Force Attack from Kali Linux
-Monitor Traffic Using pfSense, nmap
+Monitor Traffic Using pfSense, wireshark
 Document the Attack and Results

 ## Network Setup